dehydrated-io/dehydrated/docs/domains_txt.md

 `domains.txt`, the contents of `*.txt` files in that directory are appended to the list of domains, in alphabetical order of the filenames.
 This is useful for automation, as it doesn't require editing an existing file to add new domains.

+Warning: Behaviour of this might change as the naming between `domains.txt.d` and the `DOMAINS_D` config variable (which is used for per-certificate configuration) is a bit confusing.